mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 `bsub -W 3:00 -x -q normalx -gpu "num=4:mode=exclusive_process" -Is /bin/bash`

 instead.
 After (usually) a few minutes of wait time, you have shell access to your compute node and can run things as usual.
-If using a virtual environment, you'll need to re-activate it.
+If using a virtual environment, you must run this command outside of the virtual environment in order to be able to deactivate it when on the compute node.
+Equivalently, do not activate your environment until you're on the compute node.

 Again, an interactive job is helpful for when you need to be able to interact with the code over time rather than leaving it as a background script (testing, debugging, etc.).
-You can check on your running jobs on the portal at **Jobs -> Active Jobs**.
+You can check on or delete your running jobs on the portal at **Jobs -> Active Jobs**.

 Here, you can check to make sure your dependencies are working.
-As a brief tensorflow check, you can run the below in Python.
+As a brief tensorflow check, you can run the below in Python 3.

 ```
 from __future__ import print_function